Phu255/Nabilarobe-store/README.md

 - Pagination

-- Add image to products when edit
+- More option :add image to products when edit

+- Filter Product by highest or lowest price

+- Create a button that click it and only latest ,greatest products appear